The Kitchen Snob

 Mashed Butternut Squash with Cinnamon and Garlic

-My man was afraid to try this because he didn’t think he liked butternut squash and nothing makes me happier than proving him wrong. 😉 Mission accomplished.
+My husband was afraid to try this because he didn’t think he liked butternut squash and nothing makes me happier than proving him wrong. 😉 Mission accomplished.
 He’s now a fan.

 We have all our winter grumbles: Too much winter.
 It’s too hot for winter.
 Why did I buy a red coat that doesn’t go with anything? #realproblems

-You slice it in half lengthwise and then scoop out the seeds and pulp.
-It’s just like carving a pumpkin but only takes 1/100th of the time.
+Slice it in half lengthwise and then scoop out the seeds and pulp.
+It’s just like carving a pumpkin but only takes a minute.

-Mashed Butternut Squash recipe with cinnamon and garlic.
-Sweet and salty with a touch of spice.
-Delicious!Then you roast it for about 40 minutes, depending on the size of your squash.
+Two halves of butternut squash on tinfoil topped with cinnamon, brown sugar, and pats of butterThen you roast it for about 40 minutes, depending on the size of your squash.
 Little squash = short amount of time.
 Big squash = you get it.

-If you’re making this for Thanksgiving dinner, you can do the roasting the night before and then make the mashies the day of.
+If you’re making this for Thanksgiving dinner, you can do the roasting the night before and then make the mash the day of.
 Easy, right?

 Let it cool, scoop out the butternut squash away from the skin, then mash it up up with some seasonings, and voila…mashed butternut squash!